ejh243/BrainFANS/docs/development-pipeline.md

 ### Code review

 From here, someone else (the reviewer) should complete a code review of your changes.
+A separate document will be available in the future detailing how this process is expected to play out.

 ### Merge branches